 I am not against medications by any means but it is important to know that medication can’t teach you the skills you need to not only feel better, but to BE BETTER.
 Medication alone can’t teach you effective coping skills, teach you a more realistic lens explanatory lens in which to view your life circumstances, it will not teach you how to have a healthier relationship, be more flexible in your thinking, help you to problem solve, make better decisions, or help you to build and maintain a support network and build a future for yourself.

 How does it work?
 What do I have to do in sessions?

 Because each person has different issues and goals for therapy, therapy will be different depending on the individual.
 I tailor my therapeutic approach to your specific needs.
-I used mindfulness, cognitive behavioral therapy and motivational interviewing to help you resolve your ambivalence to making changes in your life and teach you skills to use long after therapy has ended.
-I have some tools in my toolbox to help you and my goal is to make sure you leave with a toolbox of your own.
+I used mindfulness, cognitive behavioral therapy and motivational interviewing, and DBT informed skills to help you resolve your ambivalence to making changes in your life and teach you skills to use long after therapy has ended.

 How long will it take?

 Unfortunately, this is not possible to say in a general FAQs page.
 Everyone’s circumstances are unique to them and the length of time therapy can take to allow you to accomplish your goals depends on your desire for personal development, your commitment, and the factors that are driving you to seek therapy in the first place.